BertrandAreal/pg_build_win/README.txt

 somewhere yourself for offline use.
 The filenames the build scripts look for are specified in settings-default.mak and can be overridden in settings.mak.

-Be warned that "nmake reallyclean" will delete LIBDIR and its contents, including any source packages you put there.
+Be warned that "nmake really-clean" will delete LIBDIR and its contents, including any source packages you put there.

 SET UP VISUAL STUDIO ENVIRONMENT